prernababali/Social-Media-Website-Odin-Book-/README.md

 OdinBook - A Node.js Social Media App
 OdinBook is a full-stack social media web application inspired by Social media apps, built as part of The Odin Project's Node.js curriculum.
 It allows users to sign up, log in, create posts, follow/unfollow other users, and view a personalized feed.
-This project demonstrates strong backend skills using Node.js, Express, MongoDB, and Passport.js.
+This project demonstrates strong backend skills using Node.js, prsima, Express, MongoDB, and Passport.js.

 #Live Demo
 🔗 [Add your deployed link here, if hosted]